ESCOMP/CTSM/doc/source/tech_note/Methane/CLM50_Tech_Note_Methane.rst

 aerodynamic resistance between the surface and the atmospheric reference height (s m\ :sup:`-1`); and :math:`\rho _{r}`  is the rooting density as a function of depth (-).
-The gaseous concentration is calculated with Henry’s law as described in equation :eq:`24.7`.
+The gaseous concentration is calculated with Henry's law as described in equation :eq:`24.7`.

 Based on the ranges reported in :ref:`Colmer (2003)<Colmer2003>`, we have chosen baseline aerenchyma porosity values of 0.3 for grass and crop PFTs and 0.1 for